-- 1. When accessing the camera for the first time, the 'Configure Root Password' dialog appears. - 2.
-Enter a password and re-enter to confirm.
+- 2. Enter a password and re-enter to confirm.
 Click OK.
-The - Enter Network Password dialog appears. - 3.
-Enter the User name: root - 4.
+The Enter Network Password dialog appears. - 3.
 Enter the password set in step 2, and click OK.
 If the password is lost, the camera must be reset to the factory default settings.
-See page 32.
+See page 37.